holycrap872/ucls-hs-intro-to-cs/CourseMaterial/02_grok_programming/09_emoji_pics/emoji_pics_classwork.md

 >

-What value of the `data` variable would lead to a 2x2 checkerboard?
+What value of the `info` variable would lead to a 2x2 black and white checkerboard (no gray)?

 >

-Copy the *Grayscale EmojiPic* data from the bottom of this document into the `data` variable.
+Copy the *Grayscale EmojiPic* data from the bottom of this document into the `info` variable.
 What picture is produced when you run the program?

 >

-Alter the program so it prints out a red square emoji (🟥) border around the image.
+Alter the **body of the function** so it prints out a red square emoji (🟥) border around the image.
 Take a screenshot of **the resulting EmojiPic** and paste it here.

 ## Problem 3

 Now it’s your turn to write code.
 Your goal is to create a program that uses two (nested) `for` loops to print out the EmojiPic stored in the *Color EmojiPic 1* data.
 Each pixel in the picture is represented by a three-digit tuple that represents RGB values.
 For example, 101 would be magenta.
-The picture is 21 pixels wide and 40 pixels high.
+The picture is 21 pixels wide and 29 pixels high.

 **BEFORE** you begin coding, answer the following questions: